ydirson/generals-familiar/README.md

   * assign an icon / get a pic to customize iconbar
 * later
   * WarFleets support (needs an API endpoint)
+* plumbing
+  * flags for WASM size reduction
+  * hunt for any unused features in deps
+  * maybe use something lighter than `leptos_router` to get the query string

 ## About this application